 Though certification of an address and intent to remain in the state indefinitely are prerequisites to establishing status as a resident, ultimate determination of that status shall be made by the university by its evaluation of the presence or absence of connections with the state of Alabama.

-The burden of proof for changing residency rests with the student.
+The burden of proof for changing residency rests with you, the student.
 The following types of evidence may contain data to help establish residency.
 Where appropriate, documents must prove Alabama residency during the 12 month time period prior to enrollment.

 - Letter of employment verification – must include starting date, signature of employer and contact information.